SQL-Academy/en.sql-academy/course/module-5/types-of-windows-functions/article.md

+---
+meta:
+    title: 'Fundamental window functions'
+    description: 'Fundamental window functions in SQL - aggregate, ranking, and offset functions.
+Learn how to use aggregate functions such as SUM, COUNT, AVG, MAX, and MIN to calculate total values.
+Ranking functions like ROW_NUMBER, RANK, and DENSE_RANK allow for ranking values within a window.
+Offset functions like LAG, LEAD, FIRST_VALUE, and LAST_VALUE enable access to data from previous and following rows of the window.'
+---

 # Fundamental window functions

 In previous articles, we have examined how window functions work and introduced the concept of a data window,